layer5io/docs/content/en/cloud/workspaces/_index.md

 - Connections can be assigned to one or more environments.
 - Same connection can be assigned to multiple environments.

-See [Connections in Meshery Docs](https://docs.meshery.io/concepts/connections) section for more information.
+See [Connections](https://docs.meshery.io/concepts/connections) section for more information.

 ## Best Practices